-If you’re intolerant to lactose, the sugar naturally found in cow’s milk, you’re probably aware of the not-so-pretty side effects of devouring spoonfuls of Messina ice cream or eating your entire body weight in Brie (hey, no judgement here).
+If you’re intolerant to lactose, the sugar naturally found in cow’s milk, you’re probably aware of the not-so-pretty side effects of devouring spoonfuls of Messina ice cream or eating your entire body weight in Brie (hey, no judgment here).
 So no one would blame you for wanting to avoid the foods that set off your symptoms.
 But don’t rush to give up the fromage just yet.
 Turns out, most lactose-intolerant people can comfortably handle dairy in moderation.

-“A diagnosis of lactose intolerance doesn’t mean you need to give up on dairy foods forever,” explains Blake Robinson, Nutritionist and Dietitian at Dairy Australia.
+“A diagnosis of lactose intolerance doesn’t mean you need to give up on dairy foods forever,” explains Blake Robinson, Nutritionist, and Dietitian at Dairy Australia.

 Blake says there are three key things to remember when it comes to lactose intolerance.
 First up, it’s about understanding that everyone has a different lactose threshold.